15 Advantages of Teamwork in the Workplace

 Talent wins games, but teamwork and intelligence wins championships.— Michael Jordan

-1. Good teamwork maximizes involvement, utilizing everybody’s strengths and areas of expertise, as well as distributing responsibility to all.
+1. Good teamwork maximizes involvement, utilizing everybody’s strengths and areas of expertise, as well as distributing workloads and responsibility to all.

-2. Information is shared amongst the team members, maximizing the levels of knowledge and learning for the whole organization.
+2. Information is shared among the team members, maximizing the levels of knowledge and learning for the whole organization.
+The stronger team members effectively improve the weaker.

-3. A good team can produce a wide range of possible solutions to each specific problem and ascertain the most effective one from the range through collective input and interaction.
+3. A good team can produce a wide range of possible solutions to each specific problem and ascertain the most effective one through collective input and interaction.
+Individuals will tend to be more limited.

 Collaboration, it turns out, is not a gift from the gods but a skill that requires effort and practice.— Douglas B. Reeves, Transforming Professional Development Into Student Results

-4. Teamwork gives people shared goals.
-It also gives individuals an interest in encouraging and aiding other members of the team to achieve those shared goals.
+4. Teamwork gives people shared goals to aim for.
+It also gives individuals an interest and incentive in encouraging and aiding other members of the team to achieve those shared goals.

-5. A team often produces more accurate, innovative and practical solutions to problems than individuals (think in terms of “collective wisdom”, or “the wisdom of crowds”).
+5. A team often produces more accurate, innovative and practical solutions to problems than individuals.
+This phenomenon has expressed using terms such as “collective wisdom”, or “the wisdom of crowds”.

-6. Teamwork in general produces better end results, as well as bringing out better quality performances from individual members of the team.
+6. Teamwork in general produces better end results, when functioning effectively, bringing out better quality performances from individual members of the team.

 Great teams do not hold back with one another.
 They are unafraid to air their dirty laundry.
 They admit their mistakes, their weaknesses, and their concerns without fear of reprisal.— Patrick Lencioni, The Five Dysfunctions of a Team: A Leadership Fable

-7. It encourages a wider sense of ownership for the organization, both collectively and individually, making team members more responsible and enthusiastic.
+7. It encourages a wider sense of ownership of the organization, both collectively and individually, making team members more responsible and enthusiastic.

 Even the strongest, most well-built team will, at times, be met with adversity.
 What makes us great is not that we should anticipate less adversity the stronger that we become, but rather that in anticipation of adversity we become stronger.— Michael Joling